Quick Start

 Best Practices

-PATH before the tools will work:Error: <lang> language server not installed; install it to use lsp navigation (falling back to grep is advised) — it never raises an exception.Prefer symbol= over line/character when position is unknown
+PATH.
+When one is missing, the tools tell you exactly what to install:Error: go language server `gopls` not installed (install with `go install golang.org/x/tools/gopls@latest`); … — it never raises an exception.Prefer symbol= over line/character when position is unknown

 Prefer symbol= over line/character when position is unknown